nanodlp/docs/manual/code.md

 ```
 G90 ; Put positioning in absolute mode
-G92 Z[[CurrentPosition]] Y0 X0 ; System crashed so we need to recover current position from nanodlp and set it on RAMP
+G92 Z[[CurrentPosition]] Y0 X0 ; System crashed so we need to recover current position from NanoDLP and set it on RAMP
 G1 Z[[LayerPosition]] ; Move to layer position
 ```

+## GCODE

+Gcode is a language being used by major RAMPS firmwares such as Marlin and GRBL.
+It helps do many different hardware actions.
+For more information on main commands and compatibility check [RepRap gcode page](https://reprap.org/wiki/G-code).